 After 22 days of drilling near Neodesha, Kansas, the Norman No. 1 well comes in.

 This November 28, 1892, oil discovery is considered by many to be America’s first significant oil well west of the Mississippi River.

 Beginning as just a four-barrel-a day producer from 832 feet deep, this Kansas discovery is the first to uncover production from the Mid-Continent region, which includes oil and natural gas fields extending into Nebraska, Oklahoma, Arkansas, Louisiana and Texas.

-The 1892 oil discovery, “ushered in a new era for Neodesha and the state.
+The 1892 oil gusher at Neodesha ushered in a new era for the small town and the entire state.

 By 1904, Kansas was producing four million barrels of crude oil per year and, in 1925, ranked fifth among the states in oil production,” notes the Kansas Historical Society.

 “William Mills arrived in Neodesha in 1892 and after examining several sites in the area, selected a garden plot belonging to T. J. Norman, a local blacksmith,” adds another historian.
 “On November 28, 1892, at just 832 feet, the steel bit chopped its way to find oil and the Norman No. 1 Oil Well.”

 Mills immediately plugged the well and traveled east to show a sample to the experienced oilmen of Pennsylvania.